-This now-famous rhyming text is patterned after the original The Night Before Christmas and seeing a familiar story, especially one so fancifully crafted and illustrated, in a new light made my kids break into hoots of laughter.
-Three reasons my kids love this book: (1) It combines their two favorite holidays: Halloween and Christmas, (2) they think the idea of Halloween monsters taking over Christmas is brilliant, and (3) they would love to get possessed dolls for Christmas.
+This now-famous rhyming text is patterned after the original The Night Before Christmas, and seeing a familiar story, especially one so fancifully crafted and illustrated, in a new light made my kids break into hoots of laughter.
+Three reasons my kids love this book: (1) It combines their two favorite holidays: Halloween and Christmas, (2) they think the idea of Halloween monsters taking over Christmas is brilliant; and (3) they would love to get possessed dolls for Christmas.

 This is not your typical cozy Christmas love story.
-Here, Santa Claus is kidnapped, children are receiving nightmare-inducing gifts, and bullets fly through the night sky.
+Here, Santa Claus is kidnapped, children receive nightmare-inducing gifts, and bullets fly through the night sky.
 If you are still looking for something more traditional, check out The Metropolitan Museum of Art’s ‘Twas the Night Before Christmas and other Seasonal Favorites and Brenda Seabrooke’s ‘Twas the Day before Christmas: the Story of Clement Clarke Moore’s Beloved Poem.

 December 25 – It’s Christmas!
 Jack Prelutsky (Christmas Day)

-What children love about Prelutsky’s poetry is that he uses the simple words that children understand and talks about experiences they can relate to.
+What children love about Prelutsky’s poetry is that he uses simple words that children understand and talks about experiences they can relate to.
 I bet many children in the world know firsthand what’s like to receive an overly prosaic gift from a distant relation, “I wish she’d send a model plane, or even a big stuffed bear, I’d take a box of stones and rocks, but please! no underwear.”
-In this volume of twelve poems he includes a letter to Santa (“Dear Santa Claus, it’s me again reminding you I’m here.”), a Christmas tree (“Daddy also sprained his shoulder, banged an elbow, scraped a knee, as I helped him up, he muttered, “Son!
+In this volume of twelve poems, he includes a letter to Santa (“Dear Santa Claus, it’s me again reminding you I’m here.”), a Christmas tree (“Daddy also sprained his shoulder, banged an elbow, scraped a knee, as I helped him up, he muttered, “Son!
 Next year we’ll buy our tree.”), and many more.
 I don’t want to give it all away.

 There’s a bit of naughty sparkle in the sweet drawings depicting traditional American holiday traditions.
 Whether your kids are already poetry lovers or resist poetry readings, get this zippy book to read on Christmas Day this year.
 You may find them asking for more poetry!

 Kwanzaa is a week-long secular celebration of African heritage that starts every year on December 26.
 It’s a relatively new holiday that was invented by an activist and humanist, Dr. Maulana Karenga, in 1966.
 Dr. Kerenga named it Kwanzaa, which means “first fruits” in Swahili, in honor of ancient African harvest celebrations.
-He even invented special symbols to go with it – seven candles that stand for seven principles: unity, self-determination, collective work and responsibility, co-operative economics, purpose, creativity, and faith.
+He even invented special symbols to go with it – seven candles that stand for seven principles: unity, self-determination, collective work and responsibility, cooperative economics, purpose, creativity, and faith.